AllyTechEngineering/todo_cubit/README.md

 # Checklist Creation App
+Template for use case where a list of data needs to be displayed and categorized.
+Will refactor to use local data storage.
 ## Uses Bloc with emphasis on StreamSubscription with Cubits
 - the app has computed states and independent states
 - States and Cubits